zeiado/Chess_engine/README.md

+♟️ Advanced JavaScript Chess Engine

+A fully-featured chess engine and modern GUI built entirely in pure HTML, CSS, and JavaScript – no external dependencies!
 🎯 Engine Strength (1900+ ELO)

-Advanced AI with minimax algorithm and alpha-beta pruning Smart evaluation using piece values and positional tables Move ordering for efficient search
+    Advanced AI using Minimax algorithm with Alpha-Beta pruning

+    Smart evaluation: piece values + positional tables

+    Move ordering for efficient searching

     Difficulty levels from 1200 to 2000+ ELO

-Deep search up to 6 ply (adjustable)
+    Adjustable search depth up to 6 plies

 🎮 Game Features

+    Full implementation of standard chess rules:

-Complete chess rules including castling, en passant, pawn promotion Legal move validation and check/checkmate detection Move history with algebraic notation
+        Castling, en passant, pawn promotion

+    Legal move validation, check & checkmate detection

+    Move history in algebraic notation

     Undo functionality to take back moves

-Position evaluation with visual evaluation bar
+    Position evaluation bar for visual feedback

-Choose your color (play as white or black)
+    Choose to play as White or Black

 🎨 Modern GUI

-Chess.com-style interface with smooth animations
+    Inspired by Chess.com interface

+    Smooth animations and responsive design

     Piece highlighting and valid move indicators

-Visual feedback for selected squares and last moves Responsive design that works on mobile and desktop Professional styling with gradients and shadows
+    Shows last move and selected piece

+    Fully responsive for mobile and desktop

+    Stylish UI with gradients, shadows, and polished visuals

 🧠 AI Features

-Positional understanding with piece-square tables Tactical awareness for captures and threats
+    Positional understanding using piece-square tables

+    Tactical awareness of captures, forks, and threats

-Opening principles favoring center control
+    Applies opening principles: center control & development

-Endgame knowledge for better play in late game Thinking indicator shows when engine is calculating
+    Endgame knowledge for improved late-game play

+    Thinking indicator while engine calculates

 🔧 Technical Implementation

-Efficient move generation and board representation Optimized search with pruning techniques
+    Efficient board representation and move generation

+    Optimized search with pruning and evaluation heuristics

-Clean, maintainable code structure
+    Written with clean, maintainable code

-No external dependencies - pure HTML/CSS/JavaScript
+    No libraries or frameworks – 100% Vanilla JS

+🚀 Demo

+Coming soon... (or add a live link if available)
+📁 How to Run

+Just open index.html in any browser – no setup required!